Linares, Jaén: Location

-Located in the Central-Western part of the province, the city of Linares is the second-biggest city in the province after the capital, Jaén.
+Located in the west-central section of the province, the city of Linares is the second-largest city in the province after the capital, Jaén.
 It is also the commercial capital of Sierra Morena, as well as the referential city in the surrounding areas.

 Geography

-The city term is orientated in a NE-SW direction, giving the transition in altitude decreasing between the higher northern area of Sierra Morena; being Paño Pico (552 m) the highest area of the municipal term; and the lowest area, the Guadalimar Valley in the South-Western limit, with an altitude of (318 m).
+The city territory is oriented in a northeast-southwest direction, with the altitude decreasing between the higher northern area of Sierra Morena; Paño Pico, at an elevation of 552 m is the highest area of the municipal territory; and the lowest area, the Guadalimar Valley in the southwestern section, has an altitude of 318 m.

+Geology

+Linares is located in the area where two of the main morphological units of the Iberian Peninsula geographically converge: the Inner Plateau and the Baetic Depression.
+The first unit is characterized by an ancient peneplain, shaped over Paleozoic materials, such as granite and slate.
+The second unit consists of marl-sandy materials that have been filling the Guadalquivir depression since the Neogene.
+In these subhorizontal sediments, erosion has shaped low, rounded hills.

+The subsoil of the municipality is composed of Paleozoic rocks, covered in large areas by more recent sediments.
+Both units—the Paleozoic basement and the post-Hercynian cover—differ greatly in composition, structure, external morphological expression, and mining significance.
+The Paleozoic basement of Linares is mainly represented by slates with intercalations of sandstones, granites, and intrusive dikes, as well as metamorphic formations at the contact between both units.
+The overlying cover consists exclusively of Triassic and Miocene sediments.

 Climate

 The city has a Mediterranean Climate (Csa) clearly divided into four seasons, with hot and dry summers where the temperatures can reach frequently 40 °C, two transitioning seasons, spring and autumn, that concentrate most of the annual rainfall; and a moderate winter, with temperatures that can sometimes drop below 0 °C during night time, and occasional rainfall.

-The annual medium temperature oscillates between 8 °C in January and the 27 °C in July.
-The daily variations can reach 20 °C.
+The annual medium temperature oscillates between 8 °C in January and 27 °C in July.
+Daily variations can reach 20 °C.

-The annual rainfall is about 500 mm, with frequent fluctuations along the years.
-Snow is rarely spotted in the city and storms, that are quite frequent especially around summer and early autumn, can cause hail and big amounts of rainfall in shorts periods.
+The annual rainfall is about 500 mm, with frequent fluctuations from year to year.
+Snow is rarely spotted in the city but storms, which are quite frequent, especially around summer and early autumn, can cause hail and large amounts of rainfall in short periods.